Liluah: Inter-town road transportation

 Auto-rickshaw, e-rickshaws as well as cycle-rickshaws are available for inter-town transport.
 Worth mentioning is that the western part of Liluah relies largely on autos and totos for public transportation, due to the absence any major bus route.
-Though the Bhattanagar-bound Minibus plys through that part, its frequency is quite low and its route goes through the southern fringes of western part (Gadadhar Bhatta Road, Jheel Road, A Road).
+Though the Bhattanagar-bound Minibus plys through that part, its frequency is quite low and its route goes through the southern fringes of western part (Gadadhar Bhatta Road, Jheel Road, A Road, N.S.
+Road).
 As for the eastern part, large number of public buses ply along the G.T.
 Road throughout the day.

 Railway

 Liluah railway station is part of the Kolkata Suburban Railway.
 It also has a Railway Carriage and Wagons Workshop: one of the three in the Eastern Railways.
 The other two being at Kanchrapara and Jamalpur.
 The Liluah Railway station has 5 platforms with 3 mainly being used for the Howrah-Bardhaman main line and the other two for the Howrah-Bardhaman chord line.
 The Belur Math Line branches off between Liluah and Belur.
 There is also Bhattanagar railway station which is present at the extreme western outskirts of Liluah (in the farmlands of Chakpara, to the west of Bhattanagar locality).
 There is also a line connecting Liluah and Andul in the South Eastern Railways, used by Goods trains and few Express trains.

 It takes 8 minutes to travel from Howrah to Liluah (a distance of 5 km) by a suburban local train.
 But the same journey takes 10 minutes when going from Liluah To Howrah due to bulk railway traffic coming in and out of Howrah station which is the oldest and biggest railway junction in India.